 Conscious practice of self-love will play a pivotal role in helping you get back on your feet.
 Also, cut yourself some slack and take all the time you need to get better.

-Breakups are no one’s best friend, but you’ve got to make a commitment to get over your ex.
+Breakups are no one’s best friend, but you’ve got to commit to getting over your ex.
 For good!

 Want to have a happier, healthier marriage?